Family Partnership Committee

 - Organize fundraising efforts to support some additional programs, equipment, and services not covered in the school budget.

 The HCAFP does not:

 - Define or interfere with the school’s security program and policies.

 - Control the school’s budget.

-There are many ways parents can support HCA. join us for a Parent Partnership meeting, and talk to us about leading a workshop or becoming a mentor please call Angie Arndt at 207-833-3229 x 602
+There are many ways parents can support HCA. join us for a Family Partnership meeting, and talk to us about leading a workshop or becoming a mentor please call Angie Arndt at 207-833-3229 x 602